sujaudd1n/linkedin-analyze/README.md

 bias, misinformation, tone etc. Finally, it tells you whether the post is positive or negative, and a list actions the reader should take if there is any.

+Note: This is just a demo; minimal effort was made for error handling and optimization.
+Also, for now, it uses the unofficial LinkedIn API, which may be against their terms.